RebelAKL/PDF-to-DOCX-Conversion-Tool/README.md

 Removes temporary files and folders (e.g., flattened PDFs) created during processing.
 Maintains a clean and organized output directory structure.
-User-Friendly Workflow:
+-User-Friendly Workflow:

 Provides detailed console logs for each stage of the process, enabling transparency and easy debugging.
 Clearly indicates the start, progress, and completion of tasks for each PDF file.
-Customizable Input and Output Paths:
+-Customizable Input and Output Paths:

 Flexible configuration of input and output folders to adapt to different workflows.
 Automatically creates output directories if they do not exist.
-Error Handling and Robustness:
+-Error Handling and Robustness:

 Ensures stable processing even for complex PDFs with varied layouts.
 Gracefully handles scenarios such as missing input files or empty folders.